 How do I cancel a cession?

-Once you’ve paid off your debt to the Cessionary (that is, paid off your home loan in full) you’ll need to notify Sanlam Indie that you want to cancel the cession – otherwise, the payout will go to the bank regardless.
+Once you’ve paid off your debt to the cessionary (that is, paid off your home loan in full) you’ll need to notify Sanlam Indie that you want to cancel the cession – otherwise, the payout will go to the bank anyway.
 We’ll need permission from the bank to cancel the cession.
 After that, should you die, the full payout will go to your beneficiaries ✊🏼.